Henry Crawford: Sotherton Court and the wilderness

 Henry's barouche on the journey to Sotherton Court.
 Edmund follows behind on horseback.

 Sheehan says there is nothing ordinary about the superficial Crawfords or their devices and desires.
 "They are not only themselves corrupted ... they are bent upon dominating the wills and corrupting the souls of others.
 Rich, clever, and charming, they know how to captivate their audience and "take in" the unsuspecting."

 On the family visit to Sotherton Court, Henry transports the five ladies in his fashionable barouche, an upmarket vehicle with seating for four inside and two up top, in its day the equivalent of a modern convertible.
 On the journey, Henry flirts with Julia who is seated beside him on the box.

-In this highly theatrical presentation, carefully crafted scenario and psychological sophistication interact with puns, allusions and hidden meanings.
-Illicit misconduct is suggested from the moment the young people reach a door, temptingly open, 'which led immediately to... all the sweets of pleasure-grounds, [and] as by one impulse, one wish for air and liberty, all walked out'.
+Meaning is implied through puns, allusions, and symbolism in the description of the scene.
+Illicit misconduct is suggested from the moment the young people reach a door, temptingly open, "which led immediately to... all the sweets of pleasure-grounds, [and] as by one impulse, one wish for air and liberty, all walked out".

 Henry now shifts his attention to Maria, subtly undermining any vestige of respect she might have for Mr Rushworth, her future husband.
 The group wander through the wooded wilderness and reach a locked gate at the ha-ha.
 To please Maria, Mr Rushworth returns to the house to fetch the key.
 The dialogue is full of subtle innuendo.
 Henry says temptingly to Maria, "You have a very smiling scene before you".
 She responds, "Do you mean literally or figuratively?"
 The characters exploit the garden's allegorical potential.
 Henry suggests that, if she "really wished to be more at large" and could allow herself "to think it not prohibited", then freedom was possible.
 Fanny watches anxiously as Maria climbs round the gate, claims her freedom and is closely followed by Henry.
 Colleen Sheehan compares the ha-ha, with its deep ditch separating the darkness of the wood from the light of the open field beyond, to the Eden of Milton's Paradise Lost, where the locked gates open onto a deep gulf separating Hell and Heaven.
 The drama at the ha-ha is a symbolic forerunner of the future moral transgressions of Henry and Maria.
 Both Crawfords fulfil the serpentine role as they offer moral shortcuts to happiness.
 Henry's flirtations cause dissension between the sisters.